UN disability committee vote

-We launch our global call for disability rights at the United Nations in New York during the Commission on the Status of Women.
+We launch our global call for disability rights at the United Nations in New York.

 Our photo exhibition featuring people with disabilities in Cameroon launches our campaigning work in Ireland, with an aim of making sure Ireland’s global development policy is inclusive of people with disabilities.